 For most people funerals are quiet and solemn affairs.
 They are a time to pay respects and lend comfort and support to the family members and friends of the deceased.
 They are a time to celebrate the life of the deceased and find closure and healing.
-However, for some people in cities like New York, Los Angeles, and Vancouver, funerals have become a place for rival gangs to seek their revenge and perpetuate long-standing conflicts.
+However, for some people in cities like Chicago, New York, Los Angeles, and Vancouver, funerals have become a place for rival gangs to seek their revenge and perpetuate long-standing conflicts.

 It is a painful irony that funerals can actually promote violence and instill fear in family members and friends attending services.

 Aside from the presence of peace protestors and police officers, gang funerals follow the traditions of the deceased’s religious or cultural affiliations.
 Whether they are AME (African Methodist Episcopal) or New Orleans Jazz funerals, the specifics are left up to the family and the known wishes of the deceased.
 In some cases, families, friends, and members of the community seize the opportunity of the funeral to plea with gang members to stop the violence and promote peace in the streets.

 Take the funeral of Stanley Tookie Williams for example.
 In 2005 in South Central LA mourners came together to celebrate and honor the life of Williams.
 A former gang leader, Williams had since become known as an activist for peace.
 Outside the church, cops stood watch in riot gear for four hours while the funeral service took place.

 Rival gang members often seek retribution or threaten violence against family and friends at funerals.
 Sometimes it is simply a way that gangs can intimidate each other.
 At other times, violence erupts and things turn very ugly.